• Life Outside the Pages

 I’m writing my fourth, “Plain Jane’s Secret Admirer”, now.
 It will release next winter.

-My books are available on Amazon.com, from the publisher (often the cheapest price!) at Barbour.com, Walmart.com, Target.com, and from Books-a-Million in person and online, some Barnes & Nobles in person, and online, and wherever you purchase quality Christian fiction!
+My books are available on Amazon.com, from the publisher (often the cheapest price!) at Barbourbooks.com, Walmart.com, Target.com, and from Books-a-Million in person and online, some Barnes & Nobles in person, and online, and wherever you purchase quality Christian fiction!

 Let’s not forget your public library, where you can borrow them for free!